jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/14-java.md

 - cardamoms
 - cubebs
 - pepper
-- betel
+- betel nuts
+- saffron
+- sulphur
 - sapan-wood
 - parrots.

-They also pay
+They also pay attention to the raising of silkworms and the weaving of silk.

-silk; they have
-attention to the raising of silkworms and the weaving of cotton (± ^), and damasked cotton various coloured brocaded silks (|f nuts, saffron sulphur, gauzes (or damasks and cotton cloth
+They have various coloured brocaded silks, cotton, and damasked cotton gauzes (or damasks and cotton cloth).

-They make no tea
+They do not grow tea.

+They get their clear and well-flavored wine from:
-from the cocoanut
+- the coconut
-raised in this country.

-Their wine is derived

-and from the inner part of the Ua-nm-tan not been seen by the Chinese, or else the kmng-lang
+- the inner part of the hia-nau-tan tree, unknown to the Chinese
-^
-and well-flavored" (7ff
+- fermenting the fruits of the sago palm and areca palm

-«As to cane sugar, it is brown and white
+Their cane sugar is brown and white in color and very sweet.
-(liquors) are clear
-and very sweet to the
-^^ fY)
-made by fermenting
-it is
-(the fruits) of
-all
-of these
-'^ #).
-brownish white
-(or
-?) in
-colour
-i6
-taste.

 They cast coins in an alloy of copper, silver, white copper and tin.

-60 of these coins are equal to 1 tael of gold.
+- 60 of these coins are equal to 1 tael of gold.
-32 are equal to half a tael of gold.
+- 32 are equal to half a tael of gold.

-which tree has
-sago palm) and of the areca palm;

-tree,
-two are equal
-to half a tael of gold» "-
+For trading, foreign merchants use:

-Foreign merchants use in trading gold and silver of various degrees of H :^ ^),
+- gold and silver of various degrees of fineness
-(^
-fineness
-damasks
-{% ^),
-made
-vessels
-(ssi)-ch'mn-kung^^
-of gold and silver, silk stuffs, black
+- vessels of gold and silver

-orris-root, cinnabar, copperas,
+- silk stuffs
+- black damasks
+- ssi-chuann-kung
+- orris-root
+- cinnabar
+- copperas
+- alum
+- borax
+- arsenic
+- lacquer-ware
+- iron tripods
-alum, borax, arsenic, lacquer-ware, iron tripods and green (or blue white porcelain-ware.
+- green (or blue) white porcelain-ware.

-There
-merchant
-is
-^) and

-a vast store of pepper in
+There is a vast store of pepper here.
-ships, in
-view of the
-profit
-this foreign
-country

-they derive from that trade, are in the habit of smuggling (out of China) copper cash for bartering purposes.
+The merchant ships smuggle copper cash out of China for bartering purposes to gain huge profits.
-Court has repeatedly forbidden tl-aders, for referred to all as Su-ki-tan.
+- This is why our Court has repeatedly forbidden all trade with Java.

-Our trade (with this country), but the foreign the purpose of deceiving (the government), changed its name to Sukitan.
+- This is why the foreign merchants changed the name of Java to Surabaya (Sukitan) in order to deceive the Chinese government.

-Java is adjacent to the following countries, dependencies of Java:
+The following are dependencies of Java:

 - Paihuayuan
 - Bandung (Matung)